-Establishing and maintaining a relationship with a child is the foundation of representation.
-Competent representation requires a child-centered approach and developmentally appropriate communication.
+[1] Establishing and maintaining a relationship with a child is the foundation of representation.
+Competent representation requires a childcentered approach and developmentally appropriate communication.
 All appointed lawyers should meet with the child and focus on the needs and circumstances of the individual child.
 Even nonverbal children can reveal much about their needs and interests through their behaviors and developmental levels.
 Meeting with the child also allows the lawyer to assess the child's circumstances, often leading to a greater understanding of the case, which may lead to creative solutions in the child's interest.

-5 The nature of the legal proceeding or issue should be explained to the child in a developmentally appropriate manner.
-The lawyer must speak 6 7 clearly, precisely, and in terms the child can understand.
+[2] The nature of the legal proceeding or issue should be explained to the child in a developmentally appropriate manner.
+The lawyer must speak clearly, precisely, and in terms the child can understand.
 A child may not understand legal terminology.
-Also, because of a particular child's 8 9 developmental limitations, the lawyer may not completely understand what the child says.
-Therefore, the lawyer must learn how to ask developmentally 10 appropriate, nonsuggestive questions and how to interpret the child's 11 responses.
-The lawyer may work with social workers or other professionals to 12 13 assess a child's developmental abilities and to facilitate communication.
+Also, because of a particular child's developmental limitations, the lawyer may not completely understand what the child says.
+Therefore, the lawyer must learn how to ask developmentally appropriate, nonsuggestive questions and how to interpret the child's responses.
+The lawyer may work with social workers or other professionals to assess a child's developmental abilities and to facilitate communication.

-While the lawyer should always take the child's point of view into account, caution should be used because the child's stated views and desires may vary over time or may be the result of fear, intimidation, and manipulation.
+[3] While the lawyer should always take the child's point of view into account, caution should be used because the child's stated views and desires may vary over time or may be the result of fear, intimidation, or manipulation.
 Lawyers may need to collaborate with other professionals to gain a full understanding of the child's needs and wishes.

-19

-20 G. Pretrial responsibilities
+G. Pretrial responsibilities

-21

-22 The lawyer should:
+The lawyer should:

-23

-24 1.
-Conduct thorough, continuing, and independent discovery and

-25 investigations.

-26

-27 2.
-Develop a theory and strategy of the case to implement at

-28 hearings, including presentation of factual and legal issues.

-29

-30 3.
-Stay apprised of other court proceedings affecting the child, the

-31 parties, and other household members.

-32

-33 4.
-Attend meetings involving issues within the scope of the

-34 appointment.

-35

-36 5.
-Take any necessary and appropriate action to expedite the

-37 proceedings.

-38

-39 6.
-Participate in, and when appropriate, initiate negotiations and

-40 mediation.
-The lawyer should clarify, when necessary, that the

-41 lawyer is not acting as a mediator.
-A lawyer who participates in

-42 a mediation should be bound by the confidentiality and
+- 1. Conduct thorough, continuing, and independent discovery and investigations. - 2.
+Develop a theory and strategy of the case to implement at hearings, including presentation of factual and legal issues. - 3.
+Stay apprised of other court proceedings affecting the child, the parties, and other household members. - 4.
+Attend meetings involving issues within the scope of the appointment. - 5.
+Take any necessary and appropriate action to expedite the proceedings. - 6.
+Participate in, and when appropriate, initiate negotiations and mediation.
+The lawyer should clarify, when necessary, that the lawyer is not acting as a mediator.
+A lawyer who participates in a mediation should be bound by the confidentiality and privilege rules governing the mediation.

-1 privilege rules governing the mediation.
-2 3 7.
-Participate in depositions, pretrial conferences, and hearings.
-4 5 8.
-File or make petitions, motions, responses, or objections when 6 necessary.
-7 8 9.
-Where appropriate, within a lawyer's area of competency and 9 not prohibited by law, request authority from the court to 10 pursue issues on behalf of the child, administratively or 11 judicially, even if those issues do not specifically arise from the 12 court appointment.
-13 14 Commentary 15
+- 7. Participate in depositions, pretrial conferences, and hearings. - 8.
+File or make petitions, motions, responses, or objections when necessary. - 9.
+Where appropriate, within a lawyer's area of competency and not prohibited by law, request authority from the court to pursue issues on behalf of the child, administratively or judicially, even if those issues do not specifically arise from the court appointment.

-16 The lawyer should investigate the facts of the case to get a sense of the 17 people involved and the real issues in the case, just as any other lawyer 18 would.
-Guardians ad Litem have additional investigation duties described in 19 Standard V.D.
+[1] The lawyer should investigate the facts of the case to get a sense of the people involved and the real issues in the case, just as any other lawyer would.
+Guardians ad Litem have additional investigation duties described in Standard V.D.

-By attending relevant meetings, the lawyer can present the child's perspective, gather information, and sometimes help negotiate a full or partial settlement.
+[2] By attending relevant meetings, the lawyer can present the child's perspective, gather information, and sometimes help negotiate a full or partial settlement.
 The lawyer may not need to attend if another person involved in the case, such as a social worker, can obtain information or present the child's perspective, or when the meeting will not be materially relevant to any issues in the case.